-Satisfactory academic progress is measured at the end of each academic term, which includes the 25% point, the midpoint, the end of each academic year, and the end of the program.
+Satisfactory academic progress is measured at the end of each academic term (i.e., quarter, module, phase), which includes the 25% point, the midpoint, the end of each academic year, and the end of the program.
 Students in jeopardy of not making SAP may be advised at any point and be placed on probation to be monitored closely.